utanesuke0612/utanesuke0612.github.io/_posts/coursera/2019-02-18-coursera-DeeplearningAI_u1-02.md

 # 练习2：Logistic Regression with a Neural Network mindset

-In this notebook you will build your first image recognition algorithm.
-You will build a cat classifier that recognizes cats with 70% accuracy!

 As you keep learning new techniques you will increase it to 80+ % accuracy on cat vs. non-cat datasets.
 By completing this assignment you will:
 - Work with logistic regression in a way that builds intuition relevant to neural networks.
 - Learn how to minimize the cost function.